Urban-Hacker/Bitcoin-Food-Recipes/Biltong.md

 If you suspect anything bad (mold, dubious colors, etc) throw it away, it might be unsafe for consumption.

 Since this is a Bitcoin cooking book, you could potentially use a small Bitcoin miner to regulate the temperature in the room and make sure it has a gentle air flow.
-Be aware most industrial ASIC are way too powerful for 1kg of meat.
+Be aware most industrial ASIC are way too powerful for only 1kg of meat.